The Panasonic KX-TDE100 hybrid IP-PBX phone systems are advanced communications platforms for IP networking environments, supporting SIP

 VoIP (voice over internet protocol): Unlike regular telephones that utilize landlines, a VoIP phone requires high speed internet connection to make and receive calls.
 VoIP phones connect directly to IP networks via wired Ethernet or Wi-Fi.
 This is a popular application for businesses that make long distance / international calls frequently.

 The Panasonic KX-TDE100 has lots of exciting features for all customers.
 Also don't forget to purchase a PremiumStore extended warranty for future protection of the Panasonic KX-TDE100.
-PremiumStore also offers a wide range of accessories for the Panasonic KX-TDE100 like 1-Line Extension Caller ID Card, Corded Phone w/ LCD (5 PK), and Echo Cancellation Card.
+PremiumStore also offers a wide range of accessories for the Panasonic KX-TDE100 like 1-Line Extension Caller ID Card, and Corded Phone w/ LCD (5 PK).
 PremiumStore sells the Panasonic KX-TDE100 as a Brand New item.
 These are just a few of the reasons to buy a Panasonic KX-TDE100 from PremiumStore today!